Conference

 Join us at the 2023 Making Schools Work Conference

 Join us in Orlando, Florida, July 18-21, 2023, for an unforgettable professional development event and share your strategies, struggles and successes during four days of learning, collaborating and networking.
-Educators can participate in hundreds of sessions on topics like addressing the effects of poverty and trauma and ensuring equitable access to quality instruction, wherever teaching and learning takes place.
+We offer hundreds of sessions on topics from CTE, math and literacy to addressing the effects of poverty and trauma and ensuring equitable access to quality instruction.
 Take home actionable strategies to advance your K-12 school improvement efforts and raise student achievement.

 Learn with the leading experts in your field